 We will strive to reduce stigma and taboo around suicide and mental health and encourage people to Start a Conversation.
 This will be instrumental to all of our work and our priority areas.
-We will ensure approaches are culturally appropriate and sensitive, recognising and respecting diverse needs, values and beliefs in our communities.
 We will work with local media on aspects of mental health and suicide, ensuring stories are portrayed sensitively and safely, in line with current guidance, and challenge inappropriate reporting and conversations where necessary.